HeWhoShallNotBeMentioned/Basic_Data_Visualization_Scatter_Chart/readme.md

 # _Simple Scatter Chart_

-#### _{Displays What % of the world population lives in extreme poverty}, {4/1/2016}_
+#### _{Compares the %of GDP and life expectancy.}, {4/2/2016}_

 #### By _**{Chris Underwood}**_

 ## Description

-_{Static chart that prints the % of the world population lives in extreme poverty.
-Only 2 sections of the pie chart those in extreme poverty and those not.
-A label for the extreme poverty group has been added.
+_{Static chart that prints the % of GDP for each country and their life expectancy.
+For simplicity the chart only labels countries by region except for the United States because it is such an outlier.
 Data is stored in a series of arrays in the script.
-Adapted in part from Data Visualization with JavaScript by Stephen A. Thomas}_
+Adapted  from Data Visualization with JavaScript by Stephen A. Thomas}_

 ## Setup/Installation Requirements
 Download the files.